Citronella Oil: A Mosquito, Lice, and Flea Repellent

 - We must complement this oil with other treatments to make its results more effective.

-- If there are corners in your home where dust and moisture have accumulated, then using citronella oil will prevent pesky pests from settling there.
+- If there are corners in your home where dust and moisture have accumulated, then using citronella oil will reduce the risk of pesky pests settling there.

 - 5 tablespoons of water (50 ml)